 George is seconded to the Canadian Nuclear Association from Ontario Power Generation.
 George brings over 15 years of experience in dealing with governments at the federal, provincial, and international level.
 He has worked in the federal Government as a senior advisor to Ministers, Senior Policy Analyst at Western Diversification before working in the private sector as Director of Government Affairs at the Canadian Wireless Telecommunications Association and Vice President in a senior government relations firm in Ottawa working on a number of sectors including energy and environment.
 George speaks English, French, Spanish and Greek.
 He enjoys fitness, music and spending time with family.
 George volunteers at the Hellenic Community of Ottawa where he is presently a board member responsible for communications.

-John has been recognized as one of Canada’s CLEAN50 and is the recipient of the “40 Under 40” business award for excellence in business practices.
-He was awarded the designation of Climate Project Ambassador by Nobel Laureate Al Gore in 2008.
+John has been recognized as one of Canada’s CLEAN50 and was awarded the designation of Climate Project Ambassador by Nobel Laureate Al Gore in 2008.

 Christopher Gully is a communications leader with over a decade of experience working on topics ranging from energy and climate to labour migration rights and statistics for development.
 He previously worked in Paris at the International Energy Agency (IEA) with roles including Executive Speechwriter and Senior Editor, and played a central role in developing and implementing the IEA’s digital modernisation and rebranding strategy in 2019.

 He has also worked for the Organisation for Economic Cooperation and Development (OECD), International Labour Organization (ILO), the Simon Fraser University Centre for Dialogue, and the International Service for Human Rights (ISHR).